AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 In block-structured AMR, there is a hierarchy of logically rectangular grids.
 The computational domain on each AMR level is decomposed into a union of rectangular domains.
-Figure \ `[fig:basics:amrgrids] <#fig:basics:amrgrids>`__ shows an example of AMR grids.
+The :ref:`example of AMR grids<fig:basics:amrgrids>` figure below shows an example of AMR.
 There are three total levels in the example.
-In  numbering convention, the coarsest level is level
-0. The coarsest grid (*black*) covers the domain with :math:`16^2` cells.
+In AMReX numbering convention, the coarsest level is level 0.
+The coarsest grid (*black*) covers the domain with :math:`16^2` cells.
 Bold lines represent grid boundaries.
 There are two intermediate resolution grids (*blue*) at level 1 and the cells are a factor of two finer than those at level 0.
 The two finest grids (*red*) are at level 2 and the cells are a factor of two finer than the level 1 cells.
+There are 1, 2 and 2 Boxes on levels 0, 1, and 2, respectively.
 Note that there is no direct parent-child connection.
 In this chapter, we will focus on single levels.